Posters and magazine and newspaper articles from 1964 to 1966. The three main political parties are featured.

 How can it be used?

 This collection can be used to explore political messaging, campaign strategies, and public engagement in mid-20th-century Britain.
 It offers rich primary source material for analysing how political parties communicated their platforms, addressed key issues, and targeted specific voter groups.
-The digitised leaflets are ideal for comparative studies across elections, parties, and regions, and can support teaching and research in political history, media studies, sociology, and archival practice.
+The digitised leaflets are ideal for comparative studies across elections, parties, and regions.
+They can support teaching and research in political history, media studies, sociology, and archival practice.
 The collection also serves as a practical example of student-led digitisation and curation, making it useful for discussions around digital humanities and public history.

 Who might be interested?